-Truck drivers and commercial vehicles are large and, as such, must warn people in the area when it is backing up.
+Truck drivers and commercial vehicles are massive and must warn people in the area when it is backing up.
 Without adequate warning, these vehicles put you at risk for accident injuries when an operator has defective signals, back-up alarms, and lights.

 If you or your family member suffered injuries from a vehicle backing up, consider hiring a Gulfport defective back-up signals lawyer to fight for compensation for your financial losses.
-You should never have to pay for accident injuries that someone else negligently caused you.
+You should not pay for accident injuries that someone else negligently caused you.

-Large commercial vehicles and trucks are challenging to maneuver on our roads let alone through parking lots, shopping malls, and industrial centers.
-Licensed CDL drivers are aware that backing up is a dangerous move and must have working back signals to alert people in the proximate area, per U.S. Code of Federal Regulations §393.11.
+Large commercial vehicles and trucks are challenging to maneuver on our roads, let alone through parking lots, shopping malls, and industrial centers.
+Licensed CDL drivers understand that backing up is dangerous and must have working back signals to alert people in the proximate area, per U.S. Code of Federal Regulations §393.11.

 To that end, many aspects make backing commercial vehicles so dangerous, including: